 Cook has partitioned the business into wide divisions, such as the sales and marketing arm, and also, has incorporated the groups into their respective company.
 Apple’s streamlined structure has increased the responsibility of the senior vice president of worldwide product marketing.
 After taking the charge as CEO, he promoted vice president Eddy Cue to Apple’s senior vice president of internet software and services.

-Tim Cook is more open with the shareholder and customers; it seems from his schedule that he has framed by his willingness to meet investors regularly over the year.
+Tim Cook is more open with the shareholder and customers; it seems from his schedule that he has been framed by his willingness to meet investors regularly over the year.

-Steve always opposed to stock buybacks in his regime, but people expect from Tim Cook to focus on Apple’s $81.6 billion in cash and cash equivalent and Mr. Cook seems very traditional about dividends or a buyback.
+Steve is always opposed to stock buybacks in his regime, but people expect Tim Cook to focus on Apple’s $81.6 billion in cash and cash equivalent and Mr. Cook seems very traditional about dividends or a buyback.